elienriquez/RNA-Seq_analysis/README.md

  matrix_counts_file<-cbind(counts$counts,counts2$counts,countsN$counts)
  write.csv(matrix_counts_file, file = "path_to_save_the_matrix_in_.csv")

-To performe the DE analysis the EdgeR and Limma packages were used
+# To performe the DE analysis the EdgeR and Limma packages were used

-#Libraries pre-processing

 1. Filtering genes with more than five reads per libraries and present in at least two different libraries